IsaacScript/isaacscript/packages/docs/docs/main/mod-feature.md

 ## Other `ModFeature` Features

+More advanced features of the `ModFeature` class are listed below.

 ### Decorators

-You can also use `@CallbackCustom` to register to custom callbacks from the standard library.
-You can also use `@PriorityCallback` and `@PriorityCallbackCustom` to make a certain method run before or after other callbacks.
+In addition to `@Callback`, you can also use `@CallbackCustom` to register class methods with custom callbacks from the standard library.
+You can also use `@PriorityCallback` and `@PriorityCallbackCustom` to make a certain method run before or after other registered callbacks.

 ### Using `shouldCallbackMethodsFire` For Conditional Firing

-If you want a class' decorated methods to conditionally fire, specify a function for the `shouldCallbackMethodsFire` property, like this:
+If you want the decorated methods of a class to conditionally fire, then specify a function for the `shouldCallbackMethodsFire` property.
+For example:

 ```ts
 export class GreenCandle extends ModFeature {